chaconnewu/awesome-augmented/awesomes/vim-galore.md

 steps.
 </p>
 <p>
- In practice it works like this: Put the
+ In practice, it works like this: Put the
  <code>
   :finish
  </code>